Skip to main content

 Authorization: Bearer YOUR_TOKEN

-Scenario couplings
+Scenario coupling

 Endpoint